 The efficiencies of filters are rated on a scale of 16, known as MERV ratings.
 MERV stands for Minimum Efficiency Reporting Value.
 This number informs the user, under the least efficient conditions, how well the filter is designed to hold contaminants.

-To help explain the scale of this system, these are some common MERV ratings and how they connect to efficiencies.
-This is only a guide, so make sure you read the filter manufacturers’ information when purchasing specific filters.
+To help explain the scale of this system, these are some typical MERV ratings and how they connect to efficiencies.
+This is only a guide, so be sure to read the filter manufacturers’ information when purchasing specific filters.

 Rating Average Filtration Efficiency